Michelle Gulyás

-Michelle Gulyás (born 24 October 2000) is a Hungarian modern pentathlete.
-She won the silver medal in the women's individual event at the 2022 World Modern Pentathlon Championships held in Alexandria, Egypt.
+Michelle Gulyás (born 24 October 2000) is a Hungarian modern pentathlete and a criminal detective of the Hungarian Police.
+She won the women's event at the 2024 Summer Olympics, setting a new world record with 1461 points.

 She participated at the 2018 World Modern Pentathlon Championships, winning a silver medal in the mixed relay.

 At the 2021 World Modern Pentathlon Championships, she won two medals, one bronze in the individual, and one silver in the team competition.

+She won the silver medal in the women's individual event at the 2022 World Modern Pentathlon Championships held in Alexandria, Egypt.